hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/022_dhyana_and_samadhi.md

 egoism.
 The feeling of egoism is only on the middle plane.
 When the mind is above or below that line, there is no feeling of "I", and yet the mind works.
-When the mind goes beyond this line of self-consciousness, it is called Samâdhi or superconsciousness.
+When the mind goes beyond this line of self-consciousness, it is called Samādhi or superconsciousness.
 How, for instance, do we know that a man in Samadhi has not gone below consciousness, has not degenerated instead of going higher?
 In both cases the works are unaccompanied with egoism.
 The answer is, by the effects, by the results